IRT Information Security Services

 - How To Secure Your Information: A list of tools to encrypt your computer and to send files and emails securely.

-- Encryption: How and why IRT supports encryption, what kind of data needs to be encrypted, and instructions for encrypting your computer.
+- Encryption: All computers used for Stanford work must be encrypted.
+Read why IRT supports encryption, what kind of data needs to be encrypted at all times, and find instructions for encrypting your computer.